wangchucheng/hugo-eureka-docs/en/content-management.md

 your_displayed_equation
 </div>
 ```
-It should be noted that when using this method, the `unsafe` attribute of `[markup.goldmark.renderer]` in the `config.toml` configuration file should be set to `true`.
+It should be noted that when using this method, the `unsafe` attribute of `markup.goldmark.renderer` in the `config.yaml` configuration file should be set to `true`.

 ## Video Loading